- Digital well-being, digital overuse

-- Digital inequality: social differences in Internet use, skills, and attitudes
+- Digital inequality in Internet use, skills, and attitudes

 - Digital well-being: theory and empirical evidence

-- Rethinking privacy based on harms of digital traces
+- The harms and benefits of digital traces

-- The chilling effects of surveillance and profiling
+- The chilling effects of digital surveillance and profiling

 - Smartphone pervasiveness and school performance